 The HCI programme in Uppsala is a collaboration between two departments: the Department of Informatics and Media and the Department of Information Technology.
 This presents unique opportunities to combine a sociological and psychological foundation for human-computer interaction with thorough knowledge of best practices in interaction design methodology, and a look ahead into the most recent developments in information technology.

 To provide challenging and relevant projects throughout the programme, we cooperate with leading IT companies and organisations that help formulate course projects.
 Many courses are based on project work, where our industrial partners provide us with genuine and relevant projects.

-The courses are organised around lectures and seminars as well as practical assignments.
+The courses in the Master Programme in Human-Computer Interaction are organised around lectures and seminars as well as practical assignments.
 Lab space is available for creative work, innovation, critique sessions, development and user studies.
 Active participation in seminars is expected and sometimes compulsory, and many courses use this as their major form of examination.

 A significant part of the knowledge will be acquired through practical (individual and group) work.
 Practical fieldwork with authentic tasks is used to complement the lectures and seminars.

-The program is offered in Uppsala.
+The programme is offered in Uppsala.
 Instruction is in English.

 As an expert in the usability of IT systems you will have many job opportunities.
 You will be capable of working with all aspects of interaction design and usability, from analysis and requirements gathering to the design and implementation of interactive artefacts, user interfaces, and IT services.
 You will have expertise in a range of methods for evaluating systems under development as well as studying their use.